bitcoin-dev-project/bitcoiner-intro-to-rust/11_unit_testing.md

 We added another scenario for when the first byte is `0xfd` or the integer `253`.
 In this case, we want to read the next two bytes to determine the input length.
 So if we pass this slice in, we should get the correct length.
 What is the length represented by the bytes `0` and `1`?
 Well we can use base math to confirm.
 Remember, bytes are in little endian, so the `0` is in the 0th position and the `1` is in the first position.
 We can ignore the 0 and the other value is `1*256_u64.pow(1)` or just `256_u64`.

 You also might have noticed that we declared the same variables, `bytes` and `length`.
-This is called *shadowing* in Rust as the second declaration will "*overshadow*" the first.
-It's easier to write it this way, rather than come up with new variable names for different scenarios. https://doc.rust-lang.org/book/ch03-01-variables-and-mutability.html#shadowing
+This is called [*shadowing*](https://doc.rust-lang.org/book/ch03-01-variables-and-mutability.html#shadowing) in Rust as the second declaration will "*overshadow*" the first.
+It's easier to write it this way sometimes, rather than come up with new variable names for each scenario.

 Let's add a few more scenarios testing the other arms of the match statement: